 - 1.1.
-The Directors take responsibility for the information contained in this document other than: - 1.1.1. the recommendation and associated opinion attributed to the Non-Concert Party Directors set out in section 5 of the Chairman's Letter; - 1.1.2. the statements in section 3 of the Chairman's Letter relating to the intentions of the Concert Party and to the Company's strategic direction and its repercussions; and - 1.1.3. the information relating to Cayzer Trust and the Concert Party contained in this Part II of this document.
+The Directors take responsibility for the information (including any expressions of opinion) contained in this document other than: - 1.1.1. the recommendation and associated opinion attributed to the Non-Concert Party Directors set out in section 5 of the Chairman's Letter; - 1.1.2. the statements in section 3 of the Chairman's Letter relating to the intentions of the Concert Party and to the Company's strategic direction and its repercussions; and - 1.1.3. the information relating to Cayzer Trust and the Concert Party contained in this Part II of this document.